 1. COBRA Health Insurance

-COBRA, or the Consolidated Omnibus Budget Reconciliation Act, provides continued group health benefits for workers and their families who have lost their benefits for a variety of reasons, from job loss to divorce.
-If you divorced your spouse but share health care coverage, you will receive coverage for 36 months with COBRA.
+COBRA, or the Consolidated Omnibus Budget Reconciliation Act, provides continued group health benefits for workers and their families who have lost their benefits for various reasons, from job loss to divorce.
+If you divorce your spouse but share health care coverage, you will receive coverage for 36 months with COBRA.

 2. Employer Health Insurance Plan